FISHERY RULES

 (vi) Flies on single and double hooks must not exceed 13mm in individual hook gape, and treble hooks must not exceed 7mm in individual hook gape (EA Bye-law).

-(vii) Spinning lures must only be fished with single hooks, and these must not exceed 13mm in gape.
+(vii) Spinning lures must only be fished with single barbless or de-barbed hooks, and these must not exceed 13mm in gape.
 Double and treble hooks are prohibited on spinners (EA Bye-law).

 3.3 Bag and Size Limits

 (ii) Sea Trout: A minimum size of 12 inches with all fish over 14 inches to be returned.
-A maximum of four fish may be taken in any one season.
+A maximum of two fish may be taken in any one season.

 (iii) Brown Trout: A minimum size of 12 inches with all fish over 14 inches to be returned.
-A maximum of four fish may be taken in any one season.
+A maximum of two fish may be taken in any one season.

-(v) Catches on The Isel Fishings should be recorded on the log sheet in the main Isel hut and also on the Whatsapp Group (or via a Committee member for non-Whatsapp users).
+. (v) Catches should be recorded on the log sheet in the main Isel hut and also on the WhatsApp Group (or via a Committee member for non-WhatsApp users).

 3.4 Winter Fishing